 City of Tulsa Refuse and Recycling

-We agree.
-In fact, we think trash is a really big deal.
-That’s why we’re committed to turning trash (refuse) into resources in all kinds of ways:
+Agreed!
+In fact, trash is a really big deal and the City of Tulsa is committed to turning trash (refuse) into resources in various ways:

 There’s value in trash.
-It’s demonstrated in our vision, and in the many successful trash programs managed by City of Tulsa staff.
+It’s demonstrated in our vision and in the many successful refuse and recycling programs managed by the City of Tulsa staff.

 A one-stop shop aimed at convenience for residents–

-Tulsa residents can now utilize Tulsa311, a network comprised of multiple platforms to contact the City of Tulsa.
+Tulsa residents can now utilize Tulsa311 to contact the City of Tulsa.
 With a registered account, citizens may request city services and manage and receive updates on service orders submitted to the City of Tulsa.
-Citizens may also report city issues such as potholes, high grass, missed pickups, etc.
+Citizens may also report other city issues, such as potholes, high grass, missed pickups, etc.

-that more than 80 percent of your household waste is recyclable?
-Many items can be recovered and sold to recycling vendors, who will then turn the commodities into new products.
+Many items can be recovered and sold to recycling vendors, who then turn the commodities into new products.
 The best part is that by recycling, you help keep your trash rates down.

 We get it –

 Our trash service is based on a “pay-as-you-throw” model that allows you to control how much you pay each month.
 The less trash you throw out, the smaller the cart you need.
-And the smaller the cart you need, the less you pay.
+And the smaller the cart you use, the less you pay.y.

 Click here for more information about Tulsa’s residential trash program.